Think before you post a knife video

 There is a big difference between a demand for total government control on something and a request, one free citizen to another, to show some self-control on an issue.

-There is a big difference between “here’s what the bad guys are doing and you should be aware of it” and showing a better version of the same technique with improvements that came from your knowledge of South East Asian martial arts.
-I saw a video like this just this weekend posted on Facebook.
-That’s the kind of video that I would like instructors to keep off of public sites and reserve for their own students.
+There is a big difference between “here’s what the bad guys are doing and you should be aware of it” and showing a more effective version of the same technique, with improvements in effectiveness that came from your knowledge of martial arts.